Managing Your PCB Design Through BOM Planning: What’s Important

 Obviously, there are plenty of companies that are using archaic pen and paper management systems, and some are even thriving off of it!
-However, with the advancement of our worldly technology, the use of BOM management software makes BOM management and verification a piece of cake.
+However, with the advancement of our worldly technology, the use of BOM management software makes BOM planning, management, and verification a piece of cake.
 With just a few keystrokes, each part change will reflect throughout your entire BOM ecosystem trickling down to each of the intended receivers leaving old-time errors of missed information a thing of the past.

-Learning from the golden age of Lego assembly, we can confidently know that when conveying information across a production ecosystem, understanding the intended audience, creating multiple variants to these respective audiences, and utilizing proper management and verification methods, we’ll be well on our way to creating a BOM that gives us exactly what is needed and also what isn’t.
+Learning from the golden age of Lego assembly, we can confidently know that when conveying information across a production ecosystem, understanding the intended audience, creating multiple variants to these respective audiences, and utilizing proper management and verification methods, we’ll be well on our way to creating a BOM plan that gives us exactly what is needed and also what isn’t.